- What We Do

 While it’s important that you know how to handle price shoppers, it’s even more important that your CSRs do.
 But you have a company to run, so how do you make sure they learn?

-As a marketing company that specializes in working with the home services industry, we have listened to and analyzed more than 1.5 million phone calls between CSRS and customers looking for services like HVAC, and have discovered:
+As an HVAC internet marketing company that specializes in working with the home services industry, we have listened to and analyzed more than 1.5 million phone calls between CSRS and customers looking for services like HVAC, and have discovered:

 We have learned that, whether they realize it or not, your CSRs are most likely the first—and potentially last—impressions a customer will have of your HVAC company, making them arguable your most important representatives.
 Ensuring that they are fully trained, prepared, and confident enough to handle price shoppers (and any other common type of inbound lead) is critical if you want to close as many sales as possible.